X-Men Origins: Wolverine

 Looking back at the character’s roots, from his youth in the 1800s, and skipping all the way up to the 1970s, X-Men Origins: Wolverine shows us how this bone-clawed mutant came to become Weapon X, complete with the Adamantium skeleton.

-Back then, Wolverine still used his real name, James Howlett, and he was also fighting beside his half-brother, Victor Creed – otherwise known as Sabretooth.
+Of course, back then, Wolverine still used his real name – James Howlett – and he was also fighting beside his half-brother, Victor Creed – otherwise known as Sabretooth.
 Joining William Stryker’s group of mutants, the duo begin to understand their differences when James walks away from a mission that involves hurting innocent people as Stryker pushes a hidden agenda.

 Years later, living in Northern Canada, Wolverine will again meet up with Victor, which will finally force him into an unfriendly alliance with Stryker and his government program.
-A program that turns James into the perfect killing machine, capable of taking care of Victor and his blood-thirsty nature.
+A program that will turn James into the perfect killing machine, capable of taking care of Victor and his blood-thirsty nature.